biximilien/solidus-template/README.md

 ## Ruby Version

-This template targets Ruby version 2.5.7 but may work with other versions.
+This template targets Ruby version 3.0.0 and Rails 6.1 but may work with other versions.

 ## Database